angelovangel/fastkmers/README.md

 # fastkmers

-A simple program for getting k-mer counts from a fastq file, written in Rust.
+A simple program for getting k-mer counts from a fastq/fasta file, written in Rust.

 ## Description

-This command line program takes a fastq file as input (can be `.gz` also) and outputs the counts of [k-mers](https://en.wikipedia.org/wiki/K-mer) of a specified length.
-It is implemented using hash table and a simple algortihm but is still reasonably fast.
+This command line program takes a fastq/fasta file as input and outputs the counts of [k-mers](https://en.wikipedia.org/wiki/K-mer) of a specified length.
+It is implemented using hash tables and a simple algortihm but is still reasonably fast.
 The maximum supported k-mer size is 21.

 ## Install